 Today we head for the Atlantic coast.
-We will stop in the famous medieval Kasbah Ait Benhadou, an impressive example of Southern Moroccan architecture and a World Heritage site.
-The birding here is also pretty impressive too where local specialities include Desert Lark, Trumpeter Finch and Mourning Wheatear.
+If time allows, we may stop in the famous medieval Kasbah Ait Benhadou, an impressive example of Southern Moroccan architecture and a World Heritage site.
+The birding here is also pretty impressive too where local specialities include Desert Lark, Trumpeter Finch and Maghreb Wheatear.
 After Lunch in the scenic Tzin Izhsane we continue to the fertile Sous Valley where the habitat consists of scrub thickets and citrus groves where we could find European Roller and Black shouldered Kite as well as Black Kites migrating overhead and European Bee-eaters resting on roadside wires.
 Several stops will again, no doubt produce interesting migrants passerines, raptors, waders or storks.
 Overnight in Agadir.

 Days 10 & 11

 THE ATLANTIC COAST